 Further reports show that bathing in iron-rich water might dry out the skin and hair, and exacerbate eczema as well as other skin conditions.

-For these reasons, finding an effective well water iron removal system is an excellent first step to safeguarding your family.
+For these reasons, finding an effective remove iron from well water system is an excellent first step to safeguarding your family.

 How does iron in water damage your home